lenovo-a3-dev/android_device_lenovo_a3/README.md

 Lenovo IdeaTab S6000H ('s6')
 ============================

-This branch is for building CyanogenMod 12.1 (or Android Lollipop 5.1 AOSP based roms) ROMS.
-This project has been forked from the Lenovo A3000H device tree originally created by [lenovo-a3-dev](https://github.com/lenovo-a3-dev).
-Huge thanks to him.
-As with the original, this project contains resources from chrmhoffmann and Dr-Shadow and their work on Mediatek-based mobile devices.
+This project supports building AOSP-based custom ROMs and recoveries for the Lenovo S6000 tablet device.
+It was originally a fork from the Lenovo A3000H device tree, created by [lenovo-a3-dev](https://github.com/lenovo-a3-dev).

 Basic   | Technical Specifications
 -------:|:-------------------------